joaoestima/proec_joaoestima/README.md

 números (exemplo web u01 pO01 s2 1 (web indica que conteúdo foi extraído da WEB, uO1 indica prim '| processada — manter uma tabela com a url e esse identificador numérico; por página — página 1 ( será sempre 01??); s2 1 indica que é a sentença 1 do

+If it's open-source, talk about the community here, ask social media links and other links.

+ > If you are new to open-source, make sure to check read more about it [here](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) and learn more about creating a pull request [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).